noahhh/idle/README.md

+In application.js, add
+//= require idleout/idleout

-To use, place this where you would like the timeout warning to occur
+Then place this where you would like the timeout warning to occur

 <script>
   timeout = new idleOut.pageTimeOut(50);